free-audio/clap-juce-extensions/README.md

           CLAP_ID "com.my-cool-plugs.my-target")
 ```

-5. In your CMAKE build chain, define CLAP_ROOT as the directory containing both 'clap' and 'clap-helpers'.
-For instance
-   if the directory you picked was `/usr/Me/dev/CLAP_STUFF` you would add to your first
-   CMake `-DCLAP_ROOT=/usr/Me/dev/CLAP_STUFF`
-6. Reload your CMake file and my-target_CLAP will be a buildable target
+5Reload your CMake file and my-target_CLAP will be a buildable target

 ## The one missing API from "Forkless"

 As mentioned above `wrapperType` will be set to `Undefined` using this method.
 There's two things you can do about this

 1. Live with it.
 It's probably OK!
 But if you do need to know your wrapper type
-2. Use the extension mechanism (to be documented)
+2. Use the extension mechanism.
+(ToDo: Document this)